Adroiti/docs-for-code-review-tools/Pylint-binary-op-exception.md

 ## Description

-Used when the exception to catch is of the form "except A or B:".
-If intending to catch multiple, rewrite as "except (A, B):".
+Used when the exception to catch is of the form `except A or B:`.
+If intending to catch multiple, rewrite as `except (A, B):`.